MLB Playoffs: Guardians-Yankees Game 5 finale; NLCS opens

 After that, a most unexpected National League Championship Series matching the Philadelphia Phillies and San Diego Padres gets underway at Petco Park.

-Cleveland is expected to stick with right-hander Aaron Civale, rather than turn to 2020 AL Cy Young Award winner Shane Bieber on short rest.
+Cleveland is sticking with right-hander Aaron Civale, rather than turning to 2020 AL Cy Young Award winner Shane Bieber on short rest.

 The winner faces Houston in the AL Championship Series.